 This is Senior Craftsman, Daren Milman – Daren runs the workshops and has been working with us at Rowden for over fifteen years.
 With a four-year apprenticeship as a cabinet maker he has over twenty-five years experience.
 Asked to describe Daren to a visiting lecturer Rose Carter Stout a former student said: “Daren is like a young Yoda, but before he got wrinkly!”
 We know him as one of the best makers and one of the best teachers there is.
 “Daren is amazing, he is one of those quiet, calm people that never gets flustered and always seems to have an answer to your problem”.

 As the Senior Cabinet Maker here at Rowden, he is responsible for overseeing much of the woodworking technical teaching and the new development work within the workshop.

 Watch out for our Second Year Apprentice Scheme for the industry.
 Daren will be helping to set that up.
 It would be nice to have a separate workshop making to the highest level but going at a speed.
-Where jobs are made to a time as well as quality criteria.”
+Where jobs are made to a time as well as quality criteria.
 On a more mundane level, if you have a joint that will not fit or a drawing to detail.
 Go see Yoda.

 This is Ed Wild – a National Award winning furniture designer maker.
 Winner of the 2014 Wesley-Barrell Craft Awards for Furniture with his Hall Table.
 If you thought Daren was tough then don’t ask Ed what he thinks of your work and expect too many unearned compliments.
 A very patient, but incredibly demanding teacher who gets great results.
-Ed is in the workshop part-time, usually five half days a week.

 Ed trained here at Rowden about ten years ago and carries with him all the ideals that we Rowden tutors stand for.
 We are delighted that he can come here and help another generation of makers learn how to make and how to choose what to make.